 Jackson Class 2017-2018

-Our first class launched in Jackson, Mississippi, on October 23, 2017, with 18 coders.
+Our first class launched in Jackson, Mississippi, on October 23, 2017.
 In December of 2017, the coders moved into their newly renovated facility on North State Street in the “Innovation Hub,” next door to Innovate Mississippi.

 ^^ Pictured: Coders with Instructors Herbert Brown & Briar Bowser